sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2025-12-10-facade-pattern-java-checkout-orchestration.md

 CheckoutResult result = checkoutFacade.checkout(command);
 ```

-The facade is useful because the client now interacts with checkout as one application-level action instead of four subsystem calls.
+The important shift is this:

+- clients talk in terms of `checkout`
+- the facade owns sequencing
+- subsystem coordination is no longer copied around the codebase

-That reduces duplication in callers and gives you one place to define sequencing, failure semantics, and request-level observability.
+That gives you one place to express failure semantics, observability, and orchestration policy.

 ---

-## Why Facade Helps
+## Where Facade Earns Its Keep

-It reduces coupling at the caller side.
-Clients interact with one high-level use case instead of four lower-level services.

-It also creates a natural place for:
+In real systems, this is the natural place for:

 - orchestration rules
 - transaction boundaries
 - compensating actions
 - request-level logging

-In real systems, this is also the right layer to make compensation rules explicit.
-If payment succeeds but shipment creation fails, the facade is the natural place to define whether the system should roll back, retry, or mark the workflow for asynchronous recovery.
+It is also where compensation policy becomes explicit.
+If payment succeeds but shipment creation fails, the facade is the layer that should decide whether to roll back, retry, or mark the workflow for asynchronous recovery.

 ---

-## Common Mistake

-Facade should simplify access, not become the home for every business rule in the system.
-If the class keeps growing, split by use case instead of creating one mega-facade.
+## How Facades Rot

+The usual mistake is treating Facade as a safe place to dump every rule.

+That creates a mega-facade that knows too much:

+- validation
+- pricing
+- orchestration
+- fallback policy
+- reporting side effects

+At that point the class is no longer simplifying the subsystem.
+It is becoming a second subsystem.

+My rule is simple: split facades by use case boundary, not by the fact that several services exist underneath.